kubernetes/kube-state-metrics/docs/cli-arguments.md

       --metric-blacklist string                     Comma-separated list of metrics not to be enabled.
 This list comprises of exact metric names and/or regex patterns.
 The whitelist and blacklist are mutually exclusive.
       --metric-whitelist string                     Comma-separated list of metrics to be exposed.
 This list comprises of exact metric names and/or regex patterns.
 The whitelist and blacklist are mutually exclusive.
       --namespace string                            Comma-separated list of namespaces to be enabled.
+Defaults to "" --pod string                                  Name of the pod that contains the kube-state-metrics container.
+When set, it is expected that --pod and --pod-namespace are both set.
+Most likely this should be passed via the downward API.
+This is used for auto-detecting sharding.
+If set, this has preference over statically configured sharding.
+This is experimental, it may be removed without notice.
+      --pod-namespace string                        Name of the namespace of the pod specified by --pod.
+When set, it is expected that --pod and --pod-namespace are both set.
+Most likely this should be passed via the downward API.
+This is used for auto-detecting sharding.
+If set, this has preference over statically configured sharding.
+This is experimental, it may be removed without notice.
-Defaults to "" --port int                                    Port to expose metrics on. (default 80) --shard int32                                 The instances shard nominal (zero indexed) within the total number of shards. (default 0)
+      --port int                                    Port to expose metrics on. (default 80) --shard int32                                 The instances shard nominal (zero indexed) within the total number of shards. (default 0)
       --skip_headers                                If true, avoid header prefixes in the log messages